Dutch

 Zehra Kazmi (Amsterdam / Nijmegen) Excitatory targets, inhibitory consequences: How amyloid-β oligomers tip the scales of network E/I balance during early Alzheimer’s disease (15')

-Lucas Lumeij (Amsterdam) The role of AMPA receptor subunit GluA3 in vulnerability to amyloid beta in Alzheimer's disease (15')
+Lucas Lumeij (Amsterdam) The role of AMPA receptor subunit GluA3 in amyloid-β-induced synaptic and network alterations in Alzheimer's disease (15')

 Kevin Marinus (Amsterdam) Alzheimer-causing PSEN1 mutations interfere with early neuronal differentiation in a human iPSC-derived model for neurodevelopment (15')

-Anne van Nifterick (Amsterdam) Unravelling hyperexcitation in Alzheimer's disease: from genes to networks (15')
+Anne van Nifterick (Amsterdam) Unravelling hyperexcitability in Alzheimer's disease: towards non-invasive network markers (15')

 Session 24: Intrinsic plasticity: shaping signals from input through output to circuits